LibraryOfCongress/fetch-inventory_service/README.md

 This is a containerized application for both local and deployed environments.
 Below steps will get you up and running locally.
 Virtual Environment management is only needed for developers who will be updating the application's dependencies and working with scripts.
 Otherwise, everything is handled inside Containers managed out of the `fetch-local` repository.

-## Docker
+## Podman
-This project assumes you have locally setup [Docker Desktop](https://www.docker.com/products/docker-desktop/).
-It is posssible to use Homebrew for this. https://formulae.brew.sh/cask/docker
+This project assumes you have locally setup [Podman Desktop](https://podman-desktop.io/).
+It is posssible to use Homebrew for this. https://formulae.brew.sh/cask/podman-desktop

 ## Poetry
 This project's environment and dependencies are managed with Poetry.